A-League Men Grand Final: Early years (2005–2010)

 Melbourne Victory celebrating their 2007 A-League Grand Final victory.

 The A-League Men was established for the 2005–06 season by eight clubs, after the National Soccer League folded in 2004.
 The national league finals system was then reverted to the page playoff system, so only top four teams can qualify.
 The first grand final in 2006 took place at Sydney Football Stadium between Sydney FC and Central Coast Mariners as Sydney FC won the home ground advantage by defeating premiers Adelaide United to host.
 Sydney won 1–0 to become the first champions of the A-League Men.
 The first Joe Marston Medalist was Dwight Yorke, captain of Sydney FC at the time.
 In 2007, The Original Rivalry teams of premiers Melbourne Victory defeated Adelaide United 6–0; the largest margin of an A-League Men grand final.
-At Telstra Dome (now Marvel Stadium), it set the largest sporting attendance at the venue of 55,436.
+At Docklands Stadium, it set the largest sporting attendance at the venue of 55,436.
 Archie Thompson scored five in the match; the only player to score five goals in an A-League Men grand final, earning him the Joe Marston Medal.

-The grand final in 2008 between the Central Coast Mariners and Newcastle Jets, despite Central Coast as the host winner and Bluetongue Stadium (now Industree Group Stadiums) being deemed by FFA insufficient capacity to host the grand final, Sydney Football Stadium instead hosted the grand final for the second time, which was won 1–0 by Newcastle.
+In the grand final in 2008 between the Central Coast Mariners and Newcastle Jets, despite Central Coast as the host winner, Central Coast Stadium was deemed by FFA to have insufficient capacity to host the grand final, Sydney Football Stadium instead hosted the grand final for the second time, which was won 1–0 by Newcastle.
 The Original Rivalry teams returned to the grand final in 2009, with Victory claiming their second championship; winning 1–0 against Adelaide becoming the first A-Leagues club to win the domestic treble.
 Melbourne Victory and Sydney FC, teams of The Big Blue were the grand finalists of 2010; the fourth consecutive rivalry grand final since 2007.
 Sydney won 4–2 after the first penalty shoot-out in the A-League Men grand final after a 1–1 draw at Etihad Stadium's third and final A-League Men grand final.